-Balsamic reductions are made to emulate aged balsamic vinegar.
+Balsamic glazes are made to emulate aged balsamic vinegar.
 As balsamic vinegar ages, it becomes thicker, sweeter and more robust in flavor…it is also more expensive.
-Balsamic reductions emulate those exact characteristics without the significant price tag attached.
+Balsamic glazes emulate those exact characteristics without the significant price tag attached.

 In food cookery, to reduce is to decrease the volume of a liquid by slow cooking it over low heat for a long period of time.
 The purpose of reducing is to concentrate the flavors of the liquid and to increase its viscosity.
 Unlike our competition, called Balsamic Cremes or Glazes that use starches or gums to make the balsamic vinegar thick, we thicken and concentrate the flavor of our reductions by removing moisture.

 Most people do not realize that all balsamic vinegar is made from a sweet white grape called the Trebbiano grape.
 Balsamic vinegar is inherently a sweeter vinegar and as we reduce it, the natural sugars in the balsamic vinegar are concentrated.
 Sugar is then added to drop the acidity and emulate the viscous, sweet and full bodied 30+ year old balsamic vinegars.
 All Aged Balsamic Vinegar and Balsamic Reductions will be sweeter than your younger commercial grade balsamic vinegar.
 They are used as finishing sauces to add another flavour dimension to dishes.
 If you added commercial grade Balsamic Vinegar to your dishes you would kill the flavour of the dish whereas reductions are used to add flavour.
 There is no such thing as good sugars, but there are lesser of the evils.
 We avoid high fructose corn syrups and use only non GMO granulated cane sugar to achieve our desired flavor profile.